manuelgug/R-toolkit-for-metagenomic-studies/README.md

 3. Shannon's diversity index calculation
 4. Simpson's diversity index calculation

-   each step includes a barplot of individual samples, pairwise Wilcox test, Kruskal-Wallis test for multiple comparisons and boxplot of sites/treatments signaling the mean
+   ->each step includes a barplot of individual samples, pairwise Wilcox test, Kruskal-Wallis test for multiple comparisons and boxplot of sites/treatments signaling the mean

 #### Example outputs